USA Student Visa (F-1 Visa) Rejection Reasons 2025

 Reason 9: Funding Suspicion

-There can be suspicious sources from which the applicant may be getting funding, and this can act as an eye-opener for the interviewer.
+There can be suspicious sources from which the applicant may be getting funding, which can be an eye-opener for the interviewer.
 Applicants can be rejected based on this reason also, hence applications can be rejected.

 Reason 10: Poor Academic Record

-For those with poor academic records applying for top US universities can pose a threat to student visa acceptance.
-Whatever the reason may be for poor academics, if the reasons are not justifiable then the visa application will be rejected.
+For those with poor academic records, applying for top US universities can threaten student visa acceptance.
+Whatever the reason for poor academics, if the reasons are not justifiable, the visa application will be rejected.

 Reason 11: Separate Applications from Dependents

-In case the applicant is a dependent of an applicant who is already in the US, instead of applying through the main applicant the dependent is applying separately, his/her visa application can be rejected.
+Suppose the applicant is dependent on an applicant already in the US; instead of applying through the main applicant, the dependent applies separately.
+In that case, his/her visa application can be rejected.

 Reason 12: Relatives in USA

-For those who do not disclose about their US relatives in the DS-160 form can also be rejected.
-The reason being, the applicant can be grilled about how and when the relatives settled in US and may require family details about the applicant's family.
+Those who do not disclose about their US relatives in the DS-160 form can also be rejected.
+The reason is that the applicant can be grilled about how and when the relatives settled in the US and may require family details about the applicant's family.

 Other US Visa Application Rejection Reasons